Tinkerforge/doc/en/source/Hardware/Bricklets/Joystick.rst

    :target: ../../_images/Bricklets/bricklet_joystick_brickv.jpg

-The tab consists of a coordinate system that shows the current position of the joystick and if the button is pressed.
+The tab consists of a coordinate system that shows the current position of the stick and if the button is pressed.
 Below this coordinate system you can find a graph that visualizes the movements over time.
-You should be able to  reproduce the depicted graph when you move the joystick first up, then down, then right and then end left.
+You should be able to reproduce the depicted graph when you move the stick first up, then down, then right and then end left.

-If the Brick Viewer does not show Position (0,0) when the joystick is in resting position, press the "Calibrate (0,0)" button.
+If the Brick Viewer does not show "Position (0,0)" when the stick is in center position, press the "Calibrate (0,0)" button.

 |test_pi_ref|